Lightzzzv/RobloxScripts/README.md

 ## Credits to those that make these scripts. ##

-Working Roblox Scripts.
+all scripts are Working on Roblox as of 07/14/2022.

     Please create a issue if certain scripts do not work anymore.

 ## Image rendered from https://auto.creavite.co/discord-profile-banners ##
                             ^^^ Best Photo/gif creator ^^^